lanl/LApx/README.md

 "Mechanism-based modeling of thermal and irradiation creep behavior: An application to ferritic/martensitic HT9 steel."
 International Journal of Plasticity 126 (2020): 102633.

-[3] Wen, Wei, A. Kohnert, M. Arul Kumar, Laurent Capolungo, and Carlos N. Tomé.
-"Mechanism-based modeling of thermal and irradiation creep behavior: An application to ferritic/martensitic HT9 steel."
-International Journal of Plasticity 126 (2020): 102633.

 [4] Wang, H., Laurent Capolungo, Bjorn Clausen, and C. N. Tomé.
 "A crystal plasticity model based on transition state theory."
 International Journal of Plasticity 93 (2017): 251-268.